IABTechLab/uid2docs/api/v2/encryption-decryption.md

 3. Send the encrypted request.
 4. Run another script to decrypt the returned response to to plain JSON.

-Individual [endpoints](./endpoints/README.md) detail the respective format requirements and parameters and provide call examples.
-The following sections explain the scripts using examples in Python.
+Individual [endpoints](./endpoints/README.md) explain the respective format requirements and parameters and include call examples.
+The following sections  provide examples of the encryption and descriptions scripts in Python.

 ## Encrypting Requests